deadpixi/sam/README.rst

 Far Better Keyboard Support
     The cursor ("selection") can be moved using keyboard commands (a la the `WordStar Diamond`_).
     A keyboard command (ctrl-k) is provided to jump between the command window and the current file window.
-    Various other commands are also available for keyboard binding.
-    These commands are configurable at compile time (and more commands are in the works).
+    Various other commands are also available for keyboard binding (e.g. snarf, cut, and paste).s These commands are configurable at compile time (and more commands are in the works).

 Support for Two-Button Mice and Wheel Mice.